 Before we talk about translation and translators, we need to know the types of translations that exist and their different sectors:

-Professional Japanese translation: This translation is usually slow and done by a professional fluent in the language and sometimes with documentation that proves their professional skills.
+Professional translation from Japanese: This translation is usually slow and done by a professional fluent in the language and sometimes with documentation that proves their professional skills.

-Automatic Japanese translation: This translation is often imprecise, especially when dealing with English into Japanese.
+Automatic translation from Japanese: This translation is often inaccurate, especially when dealing with Portuguese into Japanese.
 Programs like Google Translate cannot identify linguistic aspects and translate everything literally.
 There are more professional software used by companies, but without human monitoring it is impossible.

-Computer-assisted translation (CAT): When a professional translator uses software help to speed up the translation service, but makes all possible changes and corrections.
+Computer Aided Translation (CAT): When a professional translator uses software help to streamline the translation service, but makes all possible changes and corrections.

-Literal translation: A translation that comes close to the maximum of what is written in the Japanese language.
+Literal translation: A translation that is as close as possible to what is written in the Japanese language.
 A type of translation that requires less time and skill and can be done with the help of programs.

-Interpretive translation – When we try to adapt the text to English using synonyms or expressions that make more sense in our language.
-This is very common in the Japanese language, where the literal translation never makes so much sense to us.
+interpretive translation – When we try to adapt the text to Portuguese using synonyms or expressions that make more sense in our language.
+This is very common in the Japanese language, where literal translation never makes much sense to us.

-Administrative Translation - This term refers to the translation of administrative text - a very broad term.
-For translation, it refers to the common terms and texts used in companies and organizations that they use in day-to-day management.
+Administrative Translation – This term refers to the translation of administrative text – a very broad term.
+For translation, it refers to the common terms and texts used in companies and organizations that they use in their day to day administration.

-Business Translation - Sometimes called commercial translation, commercial translation covers any type of document used in the business world, such as letters, company accounts, tender documents, annual reports, etc. Commercial translations often require specialized translators with knowledge of the terminology used in business. world.
+Commercial Translation – Sometimes called commercial translation, commercial translation covers any type of document used in the business world, such as letters, company accounts, tender documents, annual reports, etc. Business translations often require specialized translators with knowledge of the terminology used in the business. world.

-Computer Assisted Translations - Individuals and companies often use free translation tools offered online to translate phrases or documents.
-Behind the online translation tool, a software program analyzes the text according to predefined language rules and reconstructs the text in a different language according to the corresponding rules of the target language.
-They do not produce a perfect copy of the text sent in another language.
+Computer Aided Translations – Individuals and companies often turn to free translation tools offered online to translate sentences or documents.
+Behind the online translation tool, a software program analyzes the text according to predefined linguistic rules and reconstructs the text in a different language according to the corresponding rules of the target language.
+They do not produce a perfect copy of text sent in another language.